 Online Public Administration Webinar:

-We would like to invite you to an Online Public Administration webinar hosted by the Programme Director, Dr Philip Whiteman.
-This session is a chance for you to ask questions and gain a feel for effective online learning with the University of Birmingham.
+Watch the recording of our Online Public Administration webinar hosted by the Programme Director, Dr Philip Whiteman.
+This session is a chance for you to gain an authentic feel for what it’s like to study the Master of Public Administration programme online with the University of Birmingham.

 Learn best practices for communicating in the public sector

 Citizen participation is an essential component of effective public service, and social media provides a direct way for public servants and stakeholders to communicate in our increasingly digital world.
 The University of Birmingham’s Transforming Citizen Participation MOOC explores how these online platforms can be used to improve civic engagement and gain valuable insight into citizens’ values, needs, and behaviours.

 This course introduces some of the concepts covered in our online Master of Public Administration (MPA) programme in a free, interactive format.
 It’s designed to offer a taster of the course content so you can experience what it’s like to study public administration online.
 Explore topics like clicktivism, social listening, and social media best practices using case studies and real-world examples from today’s world leaders and real public servants.

 When you finish the MOOC, you’ll have a certificate for your CV and a specialized skill set that employers seek.
 If you’re interested in applying to a short course or the full MPA, you can highlight the completion of this MOOC in your application.
 You can join the course at any time – it’s available now.
 Sign up on our FutureLearn page.

 *It’s free to access this course for its duration, regardless of when you join.
 Note that if you wish to print or hold a digital Certificate of Achievement once you complete your studies, you will have to pay to upgrade your FutureLearn account.